marcomele98/SE2-group5/Retrospective/Retrospective.md

     Define a structure of the application and of the database and all of us have to follow it in order to avoid conflicts and produce a coherent software.
 Better comunication and more scrum meetings.
   <br>
-- One thing you are proud of as a Team!!ù
+- One thing you are proud of as a Team!!

     Despite all the difficulties we encountered everyone help each other so we were able to deliver what we planned to deliver.